 Placement tests in the Department of World Languages and Literatures at Western Michigan University are used to determine the appropriate course for your level.
 Choose the option that best matches your language skill.

-- If you wish to study a language for the first time at WMU,
+If you wish to study a language for the first time at WMU,

-either through high school coursework or through other experiences, and want to continue your language studies at WMU, you must take a placement test before taking your first class in that language at WMU.
+either through high school coursework or through other experiences, and want to continue your language studies, you must take a placement test before taking your first class in that language at WMU.
 Freshmen are encouraged to take the test before or during orientation.
 See the languages below for instructions.

-French and German
+French and German Online placement test

 - This multiple-choice test presents questions of different ability levels, adapting the next question's level according to the previous answer.
 The total number of questions in the test and the duration of the test may vary, but it usually takes 20 to 30 minutes.

-The online placement test may only be taken once and must be taken before you begin your first class in that language at WMU.
+- The online placement test may only be taken ONCE and must be taken BEFORE you begin your first class in that language at WMU.
 The online test cannot be used to satisfy any foreign language requirement, nor are any credits awarded on the basis of the online test.
 Please note that accepting help of any kind, for instance consulting a dictionary or another person, could result in a course placement beyond your readiness.

 If you have any questions regarding your level of placement, contact the department.